vishvAsa/devaH/AryaH/hindukaH/classes/shaktayaH/meta/MT_lekhAH/2022-02-08_on-the-rise-of-the-matRka-s-and-the-goddess-chamuN.md

 If we count the last goddess, Viccāvvā, who is the same in each of the five, then we get a list of 16 comparable to the 16 Cāmūṇḍā-s mentioned in the southern Brahmayāmala with roots in the Vaṅga country.

+## Vṛścikā
 **The scorpion-goddess**

 [![vRiShchikodarI_prayaga](https://manasataramgini.files.wordpress.com/2022/02/vrishchikodari_prayaga.jpg?w=354&h=522)](https://manasataramgini.files.wordpress.com/2022/02/vrishchikodari_prayaga.jpg)

 Vṛścikā from Prayāga

 We next consider a goddess who is iconographically similar to Cāmūṇḍā but distinguished by a scorpion ornament on her belly.
 Images of this goddess are widely distributed across India, but a scorpion is never mentioned as an ornament in any of the numerous iconographic accounts of Cāmūṇḍā.
 Moreover, this scorpion goddess is only found in ekavīrā form, never with the other mātṛkā-s.
-To decipher who she is, we have to turn to the mega-Skandapurāṇa, which mentions scorpions as the medallion of Caṇḍī, a member of the entourage of Rudrasadāśiva:
+To decipher who she is, we have to turn to the mega-Skandapurāṇa, which mentions scorpions as the medallion of Caṇḍī, a member of the entourage of Rudra-sadāśiva:

-tathodyato yoginī-cakra-yukto gaṇo gaṇānāṃ patir eka-varcasām ।
+> tathodyato yoginī-cakra-yukto gaṇo gaṇānāṃ patir eka-varcasām ।
 śivaṃ puraskṛtya tadānubhāvās tathaiva sarve gaṇanāyakāś ca ॥
 tad yoginī-cakram ati-pracaṇḍaṃ ṭaṃkāra-bherī-rava-svanena ।
 caṇḍī puraskṛtya bhayānakāṃ tadā mahāvibhūtyā sam-alaṃkṛtāṃ tadā ॥